Nepomuk5665/ShitTicket/01_Documentation/01_iperka/02_plan.md

 * GitHub to do list:
 ![GitHub Issues To-Do List](https://github.com/user-attachments/assets/1a012d85-7026-44cf-9009-38760136abc3)
 * Microsoft to do list:
+* Since we found it easier and more practical to use only one of the To Do lists, we decided to use only the To Do list in Github.
 ![Microsoft To-Do List](https://github.com/user-attachments/assets/9edb3ae8-4fb4-4060-89e4-fb49ea28569b)

 ### Task Management